sl4m/skim.cc/_posts/2010-07-09-tic-tac-toe-iteration-2-part-4.markdown

 Since CpuPlayer class is using rule-based logic to win/defend, I need to add the pattern set for a 4x4 board.
 EasyCpuPlayer uses pure randomization to move its piece so nothing changes there.
 NegamaxPlayer uses the Negamax algorithm which is not affected by the board size either.

-I look forward to finishing up this story and work the mock-up story.
+I look forward to finishing up this story and work on the mock-up story.
 Have a great weekend!